R44 Raven/Clipper Series Helicopters

 *for comparison purposes only, actual results may vary

-Available on both the Clipper I and II, fixed-utility floats add approximately 50 pounds to the aircraft's empty weight.
-Fixed-utility floats remain fully-inflated and reduce cruise speed by approximately 10 knots.
+Available on either the Clipper I or Clipper II, fixed utility floats remain fully inflated for continuous over-water operations.
+Fixed floats add approximately fifty pounds to the aircraft’s empty weight and reduce the aircraft’s cruise speed by approximately ten knots.

-The R44 IFR Trainer is a R44 Raven I or II with a specifically designed instrument flight training package to prepare and qualify IFR pilots at a fraction of the cost associated with larger, more expensive instrument-equipped helicopters, but with the same high-quality equipment.
+The R44 Raven I and Raven II can be equipped with specifically designed instruments and avionics to prepare and qualify IFR pilots at a fraction of the cost associated with larger, more expensive instrument-equipped helicopters, but with the same high-quality equipment.